microsoft/nni/docs/en_US/Compressor/Pruner.md

 - **sparsity:** How much percentage of convolutional filters are to be pruned.
 - **op_types:** "Conv2d" or "default".
 - **evaluator:** Function to evaluate the masked model.
-This function should take a pytorch model as the only parameter and return a scalar reward (accuracy, -loss... etc.).
+The function should take only one parameter : a pytorch model.
 - **optimize_mode:** Optimize mode, 'maximize' or 'minimize', by default 'maximize'.
 - **pruning_mode:** 'channel' or 'fine_grained'.
 - **start_temperature:** Simualated Annealing related parameter.